 A modified SOFA score will be calculated.
-For each of the following routine assessments, the worst value of the day will be recorded in the eCRF: PaO_2/FiO_2 (mmHg) or SpO_2/FiO_2 (mmHg), platelet count, bilirubin, vasopressor use ($\mu g/kg/min$, mmHg), and creatinine ([or urine output]).
+For each of the following routine assessments, the worst value of the day will be recorded in the eCRF: PaO_2/FiO_2 (mmHg) or oxygen saturation by pulse oximetry (SpO2)/FiO2 (mmHg), platelet count, bilirubin, vasopressor use (μg/kg/min, mmHg), and creatinine ([or urine output]).
 For laboratory values, use last available (if within 48 hours).
 On days when laboratory results are unavailable, values will be extrapolated from the previously available values.